eclipse-sumo/sumo/docs/web/docs/Simulation/Public_Transport.md

 # Public Transport Schedules
 In most cases, public transport runs according to a fixed schedule.
 Such a schedule must be defined using the `until` attribute in the stops.
 Vehicles in the simulation will adhere to the schedule as they cannot leave a stop before the until-time is reached but they may still be delayed due to traffic.
 When `until` and `duration` are used, duration defines the minimum stopping time which can also cause delayed departures when already arriving late at a stop.

+!!! note
+    Defining a public transport schedule is necessary for [intermodal routing](../IntermodalRouting.md).

 ## Single vehicles and trips
 When defining until values for a vehicle and trip, the values denote absolute simulation.
 Times.
 Note, that seconds or human-readable times may be used.